kvkadakia/UrlShortener/README.md

 # Url Shortener
-An internal service for shortening URLs using golang and mongo db that anybody can use
+A service for shortening URLs using golang and mongo db

 ## API Reference

 #### Shorten a Long URL

-This endpoint needs long url and user id in the request body, user id is required in order to generate a unique short url for each user
+- This endpoint needs long url and user id in the request body, user id is taken as input to generate a unique short url for each user
+- This implementation generates the same long url for a given short url

 ```bash
 POST /shorten